yngvem/group-lasso/README.rst

    - Use Mixins?

-5. Classification problems (I have an experimental implementation, but it's not validated yet)
+5. Classification problems

+   - I have an experimental implementation one-class logistic regression, but it is not yet fully validated.

 Unfortunately, the most interesting parts are the least important ones, so expect the list to be worked on from both ends simultaneously.